• ABOUT US

 Babcock, Greg, PhD

-Greg received his BS in Microbiology from the University of Massachusetts, Amherst and his Ph.D. in Immunology from Tufts University where he developed the model for Epstein Barr virus long-term latency in humans.
+Greg received his BS in Microbiology from the University of Massachusetts, Amherst, and his PhD in Immunology from Tufts University Graduate School of Biomedical Sciences where he developed the model for Epstein Barr virus long-term latency in humans.
 Following his graduate work, he did his post-doctoral training at Harvard Medical School/Dana Farber Cancer Institute studying the biology of HIV co-receptor usage and viral entry.

 < BACK TO TEAM